ScopeMediaInc/android-similarsearch-demo/README.md

 android-similarsearch-demo
 ==========================

-A simple example showing how the Scope Similar Image Search API is used in Android app
+A simple example showing how the ScopeAI Similar Image Search API is used in Android app

 How to get started
 --------------------
 * download this repo and open the project in your favourite IDE
-* Clone or download Java SDK at https://github.com/ScopeMediaInc/scopecheck-sdk-java
+* Clone or download ScopeAI Java SDK at https://github.com/ScopeMediaInc/scopeai-sdk-java
 * install it to your local repository with 'gradle install'

 Usage
 --------------------
-* First you need to register at https://api.scopemedia.com/#/signup.<br>
+* First you need to register at https://console.scopemedia.com/#/signup.<br>
 * When you are registered, create an application and you will receive your client ID and client Secret which you will use to authenticate your requests.<br>
 * Open the MainActivity.java file and replace 'CLIENT_ID' and 'CLIENT_SECRET' with your own.<br>
 Once you have your credentials set, using this demo app is very simple.<br>